Cape Flats, South Africa

 Groundwater protection technological approach

-Managed Aquifer Recharge using waste water
+Managed Aquifer Recharge using treated wastewater

 Societal and policy context